Azure/bicep-types-az/generated/cdn/microsoft.cdn/2020-04-15/types.md

 ### Properties
 * **probeIntervalInSeconds**: int: The number of seconds between health probes.Default is 240sec.
 * **probePath**: string: The path relative to the origin that is used to determine the health of the origin.
 * **probeProtocol**: 'Http' | 'Https' | 'NotSet': Protocol to use for health probe.
-Possible values include: 'NotSet', 'Http', 'Https'
 * **probeRequestType**: 'GET' | 'HEAD' | 'NotSet': The type of health probe request that is made.
-Possible values include: 'NotSet', 'GET', 'HEAD'

 ## ResponseBasedOriginErrorDetectionParameters
 ### Properties
 * **httpErrorRanges**: [HttpErrorRangeParameters](#httperrorrangeparameters)[]: The list of Http status code ranges that are considered as server errors for origin and it is marked as unhealthy.
 * **responseBasedDetectedErrorTypes**: 'None' | 'TcpAndHttpErrors' | 'TcpErrorsOnly': Type of response errors for real user requests for which origin will be deemed unhealthy.
-Possible values include: 'None', 'TcpErrorsOnly', 'TcpAndHttpErrors'
 * **responseBasedFailoverThresholdPercentage**: int: The percentage of failed requests in the sample where failover should trigger.

 ## HttpErrorRangeParameters